updated on 20 February 2025

 Support

-We support barristers from the start of their careers, through their professional development and even after they retire.
+We support barristers from the very start of their journey at the Bar – our becoming a barrister career hub is home to plenty of guidance and resources for aspiring barristers.
 Barristers can always turn to the Bar Council for help at any point in their careers.
-They can access support and assistance on a range of issues, including professional ethics, wellbeing, career development and mentoring.
+They can access support and assistance on a range of issues, including wellbeing, career development and mentoring.
+We also provide a confidential equality and diversity helpline as well as an ethical enquiries service for barristers.
+Find out more about the support we offer on our website.

 Representation